Last updated: October 18th, 2023

-From the majestic mountaintops to the colorful medieval cities of Slovakia, there is definitely enough in this country to keep you busy for weeks.
+From majestic mountaintops to colorful medieval cities, there is enough to see in Slovakia to keep you busy for weeks.
 So without further ado, here are the absolute best places to visit in Slovakia — the remarkable hidden gems that most tourists overlook.

 Planning Your Trip to the Attractions in Slovakia

 - ✈️ Find the best flights to Slovakia with Skyscanner / Kayak.com / Kiwi.com

 - 💸 Get reliable travel insurance from World Nomads